CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-The skill provides comprehensive, executable PayPal integration code covering all major use cases, which is its primary strength.
-However, it is far too verbose for a SKILL.md file—it reads more like a tutorial or documentation page than a concise skill reference.
-The lack of progressive disclosure (everything inline), unnecessary concept explanations, and missing explicit validation workflows for financial operations significantly reduce its effectiveness as a skill file.
+The skill provides comprehensive, executable PayPal integration code covering all major features, which is its primary strength.
+However, it is far too verbose for a SKILL.md - it reads more like a tutorial or documentation dump than a concise skill reference.
+The lack of progressive disclosure (everything inline, no external file references) and missing workflow validation checkpoints significantly reduce its effectiveness as a skill file.

 Suggestions